 Where your phone data is stored

-The info on your phone is backed up in different places, depending on its operating system.
-If your backups are uploaded in Google, they're encrypted using your Google Account password.
+The info on your phone is backed up in different places based on its operating system.
+If your backups are uploaded in Google, they're encrypted with your Google Account password.
 For some data, your phone's screen lock PIN, pattern, or password is also used for encryption.

 - App data